carrieisaacson/data-science-setup/README.md

 ## Tweaking Terminal (Zsh, Oh-my-Zsh, iTerm2)

 Make the Terminal environment a little more useful and a lot more colourful using iTerm2 and Oh-my-Zsh.
-Instructions adapted from [here](https://medium.com/swlh/power-up-your-terminal-using-oh-my-zsh-iterm2-c5a03f73a9fb).
+Instructions adapted from [here](https://medium.com/swlh/power-up-your-terminal-using-oh-my-zsh-iterm2-c5a03f73a9fb) and [here](https://medium.freecodecamp.org/jazz-up-your-zsh-terminal-in-seven-steps-a-visual-guide-e81a8fd59a38).

+This is especially useful for Git tracking, as Zsh / Oh-my-Zsh do things like indicate which branch you're on and colour coding when there are uncomitted changes.
+It's very helpful when using command-line Git.

 ### Zsh